 Coronavirus Updates and Resources

-COVID-19 has led to outbreaks of respiratory illness in the U.S. and cases keep increasing.
-Providers of all types care for some of the most vulnerable Texans and must stay up to date with all guidance and recommendations from the CDC, HHSC, DSHS, and other reliable sources.
+COVID-19 has led to outbreaks of respiratory illness in the U.S. and still presents a threat to public health.
+All types of providers care for some of the most vulnerable Texans and must stay up to date with all guidance and recommendations from the CDC, CMS, HHSC, DSHS, and other reliable sources.
 Below are key resources for providers.